 When Joseph Warren died in 1775, his plans and ambitions died with him.
 They included his unlikely pursuit of establishing a spa for people seeking cures in the waters of Stafford Springs.

 The curative powers of Stafford Springs were well known by the 1770s.
 American Indians had visited the springs and taking the waters there since before recorded time.
-They introduced the colonial settlers to the springs.
+They then introduced the colonial settlers to the springs.
 Ever since, people sought better health at the Stafford Springs, if they had the means to travel to them.

-The benefits of the waters, for the most part, came from the minds their visitors.
+The benefits of the waters, for the most part, came from the minds of their visitors.
 Lacking more modern medicines, however, the placebo effect provided a powerful substitute.

 Reports of Stafford Springs’ healing powers fascinated Warren.
 He had lampooned the peddlers of adulterated mineral waters in an article for the Boston Gazette in 1766: